Striking a Balance in Health With Homeopathy

 “Disease is a process starting with the weakening of the immune system caused by mental factors and eventually leads to the physical pathology which is just a result of disease not the cause.”
 (Life and Letters of Samuel Hahnemann)

-If you are interested in a homeopathy consultation, Endeavour Wellness Clinics offer student practitioner sessions for just $25.
+If you are interested in a homeopathy consultation, Endeavour Wellness Clinics offer student practitioner sessions from just $30.

 Barnes, PM, Powell-Griner, E, McFann, K & Nahin, RL 2004, ‘Complementary and alternative medicine use among adults: United States, 2002′, Seminars in Integrative Medicine, vol. 2, no. 2, pp. 54-71.